roseffendi/laravel-grpc-server/readme.md

 # Laravel GRPC Server

-This repository contain Laravel implementation of grpc client.
+This repository contain Laravel implementation of grpc server.
 This app run grpc server on top of https://github.com/spiral/php-grpc server which built on top of [roadrunner](https://roadrunner.dev/) server.

 ### Setup